awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

    kubectl get hostingdeployments
    ```

 1. The HostingDeployment can be updated before the status is `InService`\.
-The operator waits until the Amazon SageMaker endpoint is `InService` before applying the update\.
+The operator waits until the SageMaker endpoint is `InService` before applying the update\.

    To apply an update, modify the `hosting.yaml` file\.
 For example, change the `initialInstanceCount` field from 1 to 2 as follows: